wonas2dosgwr3/measurevaluenotmoney/README.md

 ## ***"and you must learn not to despise any man.
 Even a fool can teach you not to be foolish, and there's no telling where you'll hear the thing that  will help you to do a job easier, or the thing that may save your life."***
 > ***- <ins>Down The Long Hills</ins>, Louis L'Amour, 1968.
 Chap 10***
 ## ***Part 6.<br>Even Lars K. Ahlstrom.***
 ## ***"Out of this almost impenetrable forest, Lars K. Ahlstrom early in the century made a clearing and built himself a home.
-He was a Swede who came in from the ocean after t shipwreck, saw the beach forest, and liked it.
+He was a Swede who came in from the ocean after a shipwreck, saw the beach forest, and liked it.
 I met him on one trip and found him as refreshing as his accent.
 Now his ranch is in the Olympic Park."***
 > ***- <ins>My Wilderness: The Pacific West</ins>, William O. Douglas, United States Supreme Court Justice 1939-1975, 1968.
 Chap II, Pacific Beach***